jake-mannino/The-Awesome-Run/README.md

 ![](./public/img/ainc-logo-horizontal-white-text.png)

-###### Disclaimer: This is not a sponsorship.
+###### Disclaimer: This is not a sponsorship or advertisement.
 We are just students that enjoy Awesome Inc., the people that work there, and video games!